thruthesky/flutterflow_libraries/docs/index.md

 Our goal was to create the best and most scalable apps.

 FlutterFlow is an excellent tool.
-It allows you to build apps easily with visual development while supporting custom source coding.
-This gives you the freedom to build anything on top of your FlutterFlow app.

-FlutterFlow supports Firestore and Supabase by default.
-However, for maximum scalability, we prefer something different.
+It allows you to build apps easily with visual development with the backend database of Firestore and Supabase by default.

+However there some hurdles on buidling mid-sized social apps.
+You will notice that you need to rebuild your app at the moment that your app becomes busy with the full of activities from thousands of users.

+If you are building a chat app using Firestore, here are some of the steps involved when a user sends a chat message:

+1. Create a document for the chat message
+2. Read multiple related documents to create the chat message in Security rules.
+3. Create a push message doc.
+4. Read 1 to thosands documents for getting push notification tokens (It depends).
+5. Update the chat room document to mark the read flag for the logged-in user.
+6. Read multiple related documents for security rules to mark the read flag.
+7. Read the chat message document to display it in the chat room.
+8. Read multiple related documents for security rules to display the chat message.
+9. Read multiple related documents to support displaying the chat message, like user information.

+There are more read/write operations involved in sending and receiving a chat message.
+If you want your app to display the number of unread messages per chat room, there will be even more document reads and writes.
+Each access to Firestore results in additional document reads and writes, which can become costly and slow.

+The Super Library is built on the Realtime Database, which not only reduces costs but also provides ultimate speed and performance.
+Reads and writes are free in the Realtime Database.

-We chose Realtime Database support because it is simpler, easier, faster, cheaper, and ideal for mid-size apps.
+We chose Realtime Database because it is simpler, easier, faster, cheaper, and ideal for mid-size apps.

-To be clear, the Realtime Database is our choice based on our specific needs.
-You may have different thoughts on scalability, and that's perfectly fine.
-We are not saying that Firestore and Supabase are not scalable.
-They are among the best and highly scalable options available.
-We just found that the Realtime Database scales better for our apps.
+While the Realtime Database may not be the best choice for all scenarios, it is highly recommended for busy chat apps.

 ## How can I use it in my FlutterFlow project?